CMU-cabot/cabot/README.md

   - See [jetson](doc/jetson.md) for detail

 ## Setup
-- import thirdparty repos by using vcstool
+- import third-party repos by using vcstool
   ```
   pip3 install vcstool # if you don't have vcs
   tools/setup-thirdparty-repos.sh
   ```
-- run all script in tools based on your requirements
+- run all scripts in tools based on your requirements
   ```
   cd tools
   ./install-docker.sh                # if you need docker